Adivise/DisSpaceX/README.md

 cd DisSpaceX
 npm install
 ```
-After installation finishes you can use `node .` to start the bot. or `Run Start.bat`
+After installation finishes please drag **ffmpeg.exe** file into DisSpaceX folder and you can use `node .` to start the bot. or `Run Start.bat`

 ## 📚 Configuration